Natural Selection and Mutation - The Case of the Peppered Moth

 • aa moths = 250

 Set up two graphs for viewing results.
 The first (graph 1) should display dark freq and light freq (this is the phenotype graph).
 Set up the second graph (graph 2) to display numbers of AA mothies, Aa mothlets, and aa moths (this is the genotype graph).
 The run specs for these runs are starting at 0.0 to 200.0 with a DT = 1.0, and the time units set for years.
 Next, set up numeric displays (icon that looks like a figure 8) to observe the numeric changes in allele frequencies (little a allele and big A allele.)
+Click the wrench icon then set the graph to multi-scale by clicking the multi-scale check box.

 Investigating the System